zachmccabe/beijing/docs/faq.md

 The art.
 The architecture.
 The attitude.

-Expect photo ops of a vibrant city that is not shy about owning it's cultural wealth – or showing it off.
+Expect photo ops of a vibrant city that is not shy about owning its cultural wealth – or showing it off.
 You'll also have opportunties to photograph floating fields of summer lotus blossoms, autumn streets lined with ginko trees and the Great Wall.

 ## Who sponsored this project, then?

 There are no sponsors.
 There are no affiliate links.
-I don't accept free fish or any other payment for mentions.
+I don't accept free fish or any other payment for the places and services mentioned in this field guide.

-Photographers asked for my opinions and expertise, and I value their trust.
+Fellow photographers asked for my opinions and expertise, and I value that trust.

 ## Why do you need this book?